What is a beneficiary? Who will get your super

 In some cases, nominating a reversionary beneficiary may affect what you get from Centrelink.
 It's a good idea to first speak with a financial adviser.

 Your super can be one of your biggest assets, like your house or your car.
-But it's not automatically part of your estate, and can't just be included in your Will.
+But it's not automatically part of your estate or Will.

 So it's worth taking the time to make sure your money goes where you want it to.

-3. Less risk of disputes.
-If you don't name a beneficiary, your fund may make their own decision on who gets your money.
+If you don't name a beneficiary, your fund may make their own decision on who gets your money, according to the fund's Trust Deed and relevant superannuation laws.
 This could be your dependants or the executor of your estate.
 Or someone else with a fair claim.

 It's a good idea to get legal advice when naming your beneficiaries to make sure those you name get the most they can.